Women's leadership retreat

 - a discount on further HotHouse programmes

 To speak to the team, call us on 01726 818579 or get in touch via our enquiry form.
-This exclusive programme is limited, so book early to avoid disappointment.
+This programme is fully booked, but you may be interested in the Nature of Leadership in March, or in one of our autumn programmes.

 The programme runs from check-in on the Monday at 5pm and will end after lunch on the Friday, around 2pm.